-A: For the wiring of your home generally, you'll usually be working with 12 or 14-gauge wire.
-Your appliances would require wires from 10, 8, or 6 gauge.
+A: For the wiring of your home generally, you'll usually be working with 12 or 14 gauge wire.
+Your appliances would require wires from a 10, 8, or 6 gauge.
 Appliances and devices that require a lot of amperages (like water heaters, stoves, dryers, and air conditioning units) usually need larger gauges.

 Q: What’s the difference between an electrical cable and a wire?

 A: These terms are often used interchangeably but they do not mean the same thing exactly.
 An electrical wire is a single flexible strand of metal that conducts electricity.
 Wires are the individual conductors inside a jacket and are usually either insulated or bare.
 A cable is a combination of two or more wires or other conductors grouped within a jacket.

 Q: What kind of wiring is used in new homes?

 A: Wiring in most modern homes come in the form of nonmetallic (NM) cable.
 These kinds of cables usually contain two or more individual wires wrapped inside a protective plastic sheathing.
 NM cables typically contain one or more current-carrying wires, a ground wire, and a neutral wire.

 The Old House Journal Review Team’s product reviews and in-depth guides are here to help you restore, repair, update, and decorate your home.
 The content is created by The Old House Journal Review Team.
 The Old House Journal editorial staff is not involved.
 Old House Journal is reader-supported: When you buy through links on our site, we may earn an affiliate commission.